Lasgo: 2008–2009: Smile

-"Out of My Mind" was the first single from the band including Jelle van Dael.
-Released in 2008, it achieved chart success in the Netherlands and Belgium, making it into the Top 10.
+"Out of My Mind" is the first single released by Lasgo since Jelle Van Dael joined the group.
+It was released in 2008, and it peaked at No. 7 on the Belgian singles chart and No. 30 on the Dutch singles chart.
 It failed to chart in the UK.
 "Gone" (2009) was the next single with the video shot in Los Angeles.
 It peaked at #5 Belgium.
 Then followed "Lost" in August before the album was released the following month.
 "Over You" became the fourth and final single release from Smile.